ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 ## Step 7: Integrate with CI/CD <a name="cicd"></a>

-- The repo implements a rich set of functionality for setting up the environment, running unit tests, publish the transforms to pypi, building the transforms as part of a docker image and running it with Kubeflow.
-For the prupose of this section, we will explore only a portion of the capabilities for support this initial phase of the implementation
+- The repo implements a rich set of functionality for setting up the environment, running unit tests, publishing the transforms to pypi, building the transforms as part of a docker image and running it with Kubeflow.
+For the purpose of this section, we will explore only a portion of the capabilities that support this initial phase of the implementation

 we will first copy the Makefile template from the parent folder